sdray/LausanneBasic/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Introduction
+# LausanneBasic

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh///master?urlpath=rstudio)

-This repository contains the material for the course Training in ade4 in R - Module I: Basic methods.
+This repository contains the material for the course *Training in ade4 in R - Module I: Basic methods*.

 ## Contents